 The distance between Duluth and the St. Lawrence Seaway is over 2,000 nautical miles.
 Today, the journey may be completed in 48 hours.
 It took around ten days to sail it in the 1800s.
 Accounts of ship activity on Saginaw Bay’s Charity Island in the 1870s are compared to rush hour in Detroit today.
-With such a busy waterway, the chance of collision or mishap was high.
+The chance of collision or mishap was high with such a busy waterway.

 We have several tales of both haunted and roaming ghost ships and schooners that can give you the chills.